jpn--/larch/doc/example/203_itin.rst

 are not comparable to another case.
-But we can renumber the alternatives in a manner that is more suited for our application, such that based on the code number we can programatically extract a few relevant features of the alternative that we will want to use in building our OGEV model.
-Suppose for example that we want to test a model which has a departure time of day OGEV structure.
-To assign each alternative into this structure, obviously we'll need to be able to easily identify the departure time (here we will group by hours) for each alternative.
+But we can renumber the alternatives in a manner that is more suited for our application, such that based on the code number we can programatically extract a few relevant features of the alternative that we will want to use in building our OGEV-NL model.
+Suppose for example that we want to test a model which has a departure time of day OGEV structure with carriers nested inside time of day.
+To assign each alternative into this structure, obviously we'll need to be able to easily identify the departure time (here we will group by hours) and carrier for each alternative.
 To renumber, first we will define the relevant categories and values, and establish a numbering system using a special object: